ubports/docs.ubports.com/appdev/apparmor.rst

 Usage: reserved

-The music_files policy group allows an app to read the Pictures directories in the user's home folder or on external media.
+The picture_files_read policy group allows an app to read the Pictures directories in the user's home folder or on external media.

 push-notification-client